The MSM is the US is still in denial over Fukushima

 Frustrated and fill ripped off at your local farmer’s market?

 Fellow blogger Canadian Doomer nailed it when she said her local farmers market was excessively expensive and, get this, not necessarily local.
 She has come up with a novel way to still get fresh, local fruits, veggies, eggs and other items from the farmers in her community: she has adopted a farmer!
 I was impressed and am going to try to do the same.
-Check out her article, Fresh, Local Food is Too Expensive.

 Have an iPad?
 You are going to love this!